Things You Should Never Leave In Your Car

 Dangers range from ruining a product to making it explode.
-Here’s a quick run-down of some of the most common things people leave in their cars and have regretted it.
+Here’s a quick run-down of some of the most common things you should never leave in your car.

 Thanks to the growing awareness that we need to stay hydrated, carrying a plastic bottle of water around has become fairly common.
 Problem is, there are times we may decide to leave it in the car.
 The biggest danger here is the harmful effect of overheating—the BPA (bisphenol A) from plastics have been found by the FDA to be released from the plastic when it heats up, and that means the potentially harmful chemical can be added to the water or beverage it in the bottle.
 The sun can also beam a concentrated ray of heat to through a clear plastic bottle to burn the upholstery.